UNHS HIGH SCHOOL DIPLOMA

 Students who engage in the Certificate of Completion will also be assigned to the Live Experience and Practice Course.
 Live Experience and Practice course cover such topics as social skills, friendships, personal finance, healthy living, stress management, time management and a range of other issues that will help COC students to be successful in everyday life.

-Typically less than 20% of TIPS students are involved in the Certificate of Completion.
+Typically less than 10% of TIPS students are involved in the Certificate of Completion.
 There is a limit of one COC student per grade level.

 ENGLISH FOR ACADEMIC PURPOSES PROGRAM

 The English for Academic Purposes (EAP) program at TIPS provides language instruction for academic study in international schools where the language of instruction is English.
 Language skills addressed include: listening comprehension, fluency development, oral intelligibility, reading, grammar, writing, and vocabulary development.

 The EAP program is designed to assist students who are transitioning from a non-English environment to an academic English language environment.
 It is one academic year in length and, upon completion, provides a framework for students to successfully continue their studies with mainstream students in the school.